 Proposal Vote Required Discretionary Voting Permitted?
-Election of Directors Plurality No Ratification of Ernst & Young LLP Majority Cast Yes(1) Approval of Amendment to 2015 Stock Plan Majority Cast No Approval of Increase in Authorized Common Stock Majority Outstanding Yes(1) Approval of the Authorization to Adjourn the Annual Meeting, if necessary Majority Cast Yes(1)
+1. Election of Directors Plurality No 2.
+Ratification of Ernst & Young LLP Majority Cast Yes(1) 3.
+Approval of the compensation of the Company's named executive officers Majority Cast No 4.
+Indication of preferred frequency for advisory votes on executive compensation Majority Cast No 5.
+Approval of Amendment to 2015 Stock Plan Majority Cast No 6.
+Approval of Increase in Authorized Common Stock Majority Outstanding Yes(1) 7.
+Approval of the Authorization to Adjourn the Annual Meeting, if necessary Majority Cast Yes(1)

-- (1) The New York Stock Exchange ("NYSE") has advised us that this proposal is considered to be a "routine" matter under NYSE rules.
-Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal. - "Discretionary Voting Permitted" means that brokers will have discretionary voting authority with respect to shares held in street name for their clients, even if the broker does not receive voting instructions from their client. - "Majority Cast" means a majority of the votes properly cast for or against such matter. - "Majority Outstanding" means a majority of the shares of common stock outstanding and entitled to vote on the Record Date. - "Plurality" means a plurality of the votes properly cast on such matter.
+(1) The New York Stock Exchange ("NYSE") has advised us that this proposal is considered to be a "routine" matter under NYSE rules.
+Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal.

+"Discretionary Voting Permitted" means that brokers will have discretionary voting authority with respect to shares held in street name for their clients, even if the broker does not receive voting instructions from their client.

+"Majority Cast" means a majority of the votes properly cast for or against such matter.

+"Majority Outstanding" means a majority of the shares of common stock outstanding and entitled to vote on the Record Date.

+"Plurality" means a plurality of the votes properly cast on such matter.
 For the election of directors, the two nominees receiving the most votes will be elected as directors.